-When you visit one of our websites (www.tpchfoundation.org.au, www.cycleofgiving.org.au or www.thecommongood.org.au) the web server will make a record of your visit and it may create "cookies".
-A cookie is a piece of data stored on the user's computer tied to information about the user.
-These records do not provide personal contact information, however it may include the IP address of the computer you used to access our sites.
+When you visit one of our websites (www.tpchfoundation.org.au, www.cycleofgiving.org.au, www.cocoon.org.au, www.echo-australia.com.au or www.thecommongood.org.au) the web server will make a record of your visit and it may create cookies.
+A cookie is a piece of data stored on a user’s computer tied to information about the user.
+These records do not provide personal contact information however, it may include the IP address of the computer you used to access our sites.
 You can remove or block cookies using the settings in your browser if you want to disable this convenience feature.

-Our websites (www.tpchfoundation.org.au, www.cycleofgiving.org.au or www.thecommongood.org.au) use the Facebook pixel which can be used to serve you ads on your social media based on your browsing behavior.
-Facebook’s pixel also helps us be better about any advertising we send out to try to make sure it only goes to people who are likely to be interested in The Prince Charles Hospital Foundation, The Common Good or Cycle of Giving.
+Our websites (www.tpchfoundation.org.au, www.cycleofgiving.org.au, www.cocoon.org.au, www.echo-australia.com.au or www.thecommongood.org.au) use the Facebook pixel which can be used to serve you ads on your social media based on your browsing behaviour.
+Facebook’s pixel also helps target advertising to try and make sure it only goes to people who are likely to be interested in The Prince Charles Hospital Foundation, The Common Good, ECHO Australia Conference, The Ekka Strawberry Sundae Stalls or Cycle of Giving.
 You can opt-out of Facebook advertising by changing the settings in your Facebook account.